MatthewEskolin/MyKitchen/MyKitchen/_ADocumentation/DevelopmentLog.md

 ## 08/21/2022
 Can we get the settings to save appropriately to the DB? - need to keep working on this!

+#08/22/2022 - whenw e return get the db  connection working for the user settings please!

+#08/27/2022 - fix prod